-The second method uses historical VaR and Stressed VaR models in accordance with Articles 362-369 of Regulation (EU) No 575/2013, cf. Articles 56 and 92 of Regulation No 233/2017 and EBA Guidelines on Stressed Value-At-Risk, which applies to institutions using Internal Model Approach (IMA) when calculating regulatory capital requirements.
-Due to lack of proxies and frequent changes and in the trading book portfolio, the supervisory assessment is based on historical P&L values for the portfolio.
+The second method uses historical VaR and Stressed VaR models in accordance with Articles 362-369 of Regulation (EU) No 575/2013, cf. Articles 56 and 92 of Regulation No 233/2017 and EBA Guidelines on Stressed Value-At-Risk, which applies to institutions using Internal Model Approach (IMA) when calculating regulatory capital value for the trading book portfolio, the supervisory assessment is based on historical P&L values for the portfolio.
 Compared to equity markets in larger countries, the Icelandic equity market is small, illiquid and relatively volatile.
 It is therefore the view of the FME that a reliance on nominal amounts in the equity portfolio is neither prudent nor risk-sensitive and does not reward those institutions that manage their portfolios in risk-sensitive manner.
 This also means that during times of extreme volatility, the resulting capital requirement for general equity risk could become greater than the nominal value of the equity exposure at reporting date.
 This is appropriate, as the capital requirement is intended to meet potential losses from day to day business activities of the trading portfolio, not just the position at the reporting date.
-This supervisory benchmark for general equity risk in the trading book is calculated as the higher of:
+This supervisory benchmark for general equity risk in the trading book is calculated as the sum of: